Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: PEFT Methods

-The classic language modeling task involves predicting the next word in a sequence, given the preceding words.
-The model is trained in an autoregressive manner.
-A typical example is the GPT model \cite{Radford2018ImprovingLU}.
-Training an autoregressive model involves fitting a function \(f: \mathbb{R}^{N \times D} \rightarrow \mathbb{R}^{N \times D}\), where \(N\) represents the sequence length of tokens, each token having a dimension of \(D\).
-The model aims to estimate the conditional probability distribution, denoted \(p\), which can be expressed as:

-where \(x_t \in \mathbb{R}^{D}\) represents the \(t\)’th discrete token observation, \(c\) denotes the initial context or input sequence, and \(T\) signifies the length of the sequence of predicted tokens \cite[Chapter~22]{pml2Book}.

-LLMs are normally pre-trained on a huge amount of data, giving them a broad understanding of language patterns and semantics.
-This pre-training phase allows LLMs to capture intricate linguistic structures and contextual nuances, empowering them with a robust foundation for various natural language processing tasks.

-Fine-tuning is a method in which a pre-trained model can be adapted to a more specific task, such as auto-completing source code.
-The process involves adjusting the weights of the pre-trained model using task-specific data, thereby enhancing its performance on a target task.
-When \textit{all} parameters are tuned, this is often referred to as ``full fine-tuning” \cite{Balne2024ParameterEF}.
-If we imagine the model as a web of knowledge, the full fine-tuning loosens all the connections and lets them adapt entirely to the new domain.
-This flexibility allows for potentially superior performance but comes at a cost: \begin{itemize} \item Overfitting: The model can become overly reliant on the training data, potentially struggling with unseen examples \cite{Hawkins2004ThePO}. \item Computational cost: Training all parameters requires significant computational resources \cite{Balne2024ParameterEF}. \item Catastrophic forgetting: The model might forget some valuable knowledge it acquired during pre-training \cite{French1999CatastrophicFI, Luo2023AnES}. \end{itemize}

-\subsection{PEFT Methods}
+\section{PEFT Methods}

-Parameter-efficient fine-tuning (PEFT) methods provide an alternative way of fine-tuning a pre-trained model by training so-called adapters \cite{Ding2023ParameterefficientFO}.
+Parameter-efficient fine-tuning (PEFT) methods provide an alternative way of fine-tuning a pre-trained model by training so-called adapters \citep{Ding2023ParameterefficientFO}.
 Here, most (if not all) parameters of the pre-trained model are frozen, and only a small number of parameters are trained.
 These adapters are often orders of magnitude smaller than the full model, making sharing, storing, and loading especially convenient.
-Moreover, some PEFT methods even facilitate the utilization of mixed-task batches, enabling distinct processing for different examples within a batch \cite{Lester2021ThePO}.

-PEFT methods can be classified into three main classes of methods: additive, selective, and reparametrization-based \cite{lialin2023scaling}.
-Additive methods can be further broken down into adapters \footnote{The term "adapter" is also used as the name of the first proposed adapter module for NLP.} and soft prompts.
+Moreover, some PEFT methods even facilitate the utilization of mixed-task batches, enabling distinct processing for different examples within a batch \citep{Lester2021ThePO}.
+PEFT methods can be classified into three main categories: additive, selective, and reparametrization-based \citep{lialin2023scaling}.
+Additive methods can be further broken down into adapters \footnote{The term ``adapter'' is also used as the name of the first proposed adapter module for NLP.} and soft prompts.

-\subsubsection{Additive}
+\subsection{Additive}